-Trademarks are typically associated with names, symbols or phrases.
+Trademarks are typically associated with names, symbols, or phrases.
 Nike’s name, swoosh logo, and slogan “Just Do It” are familiar examples of these three categories.
-One less common, but equally important, category of trademark that may be registered, at least in the U.S., is the three dimensional trademark.
-Three dimensional trademarks often comprise nonfunctional shapes or three dimensional designs of products or product packaging.
+One less common, but equally important, category of a trademark that may be registered, at least in the U.S., is the three-dimensional trademark.
+Three-dimensional trademarks often comprise nonfunctional shapes or three-dimensional designs of products or product packaging.
 It is also sometimes referred to as a form of “trade dress.”
 If trade dress is inherently distinctive, or if recognition of the design by the consuming public as a source identifier has been established, trademark rights can be acquired.
 A good example of trade dress is the shape and style of McDonald’s Happy Meal boxes.

 An interesting three-dimensional trademark case involving a piece of furniture recently hit the news.
 Restoration Hardware has become the target of a trademark infringement suit for allegedly copying the design of Emeco’s Navy Chair, for which Emeco has several related trademark registrations.
 The original Navy Chair was designed in 1944 for use in submarines.
 Apparently, the submarine look is in and Restoration Hardware has included a nearly identical chair in its Fall collection.
 Emeco’s chair sells for $455, while Restoration Hardware priced theirs at a mere $129, substantially undercutting Emeco and threatening the livelihood of Emeco’s business.
 So Emeco has sicced their trademark lawyers on Restoration Hardware (Click here to see related Huffington Post article.) (http://www.huffingtonpost.com/2012/10/11/retoration-hardware-lawsuit_n_1958912.html)